yoeynsf/EPSM_Tool/README.md

 $401F - Data where A1 = 1
 ```

-In order to prevent stray writes to the NES's internal registers, the data ports have a lowest value of `$4018`.
+In order to prevent stray writes to the NES's internal registers, the data ports have a lowest value of `$4018`. it is **VERY IMPORTANT** to note that if you need to change the addresses, do so first thing at boot, else all your edited parameters with not be carried over.

 ## **Play**